 Parents should not normally apply for more than one school under this rule.
-However, in the very small number of cases where this may be necessary, the parent would need to make this clear on their application, and separate independent professional evidence relevant to the individual schools should be provided.
+However, in the very small number of cases, the parent would need to make this clear on their application, and separate independent professional evidence relevant to the individual schools should be provided.

-Applications will normally only be considered by the Panel once during the application process.
-It would only be appropriate to reconsider a case if there is significant new evidence which was not available to the parent to provide with their original application.
+These will normally only be considered by the Panel once during the process.
+It would only be appropriate to reconsider a case if there is significant new evidence.

 The last EMSAR Panel for secondary applications will be held in-line with the final published admission round before the end of the summer term (6th round) and evidence must be received by 21 June 2019.
 Any submissions after the initial application must be supported by details of how the circumstances have significantly changed since the previous application and be supported by further independent professional evidence.

 Decisions about whether or not an application can be considered under the Exceptional Medical or Social Needs rule are usually made by the Exceptional Medical or Social Admission Rules (EMSAR) Panel.
 This is a panel made up of education professionals with no personal knowledge of the cases, who are independent of the Admissions and Transport Team.